canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

 Setting up a team branch
 ------------------------

 To create a team branch, simply push a branch into a team space.
 For example, if you are still in the ``gnuhello`` branch you created during the earlier example, and you are a member of the ``test-team`` team, then you could create a shared branch of GNU Hello called "newfeature" using the following command:

 ::

-   % bzr push bzr+ssh://<me>@bazaar.launchpad.net/~test-team/gnuhello/newfeature
+   % git push git+ssh://<me>@git.launchpad.net/~test-team/gnuhello/newfeature
    Created new branch.

 Now, it is possible for anybody else to branch from that branch.
 It is